standardhealth/shr-node-server/README.md

 ```

 ## Generating Code
-Code in the `nodejs-server-server` directory was generated using the Swagger Online Editor (https://editor.swagger.io/).
+Code in the `./shr-node-server/nodejs-server-server` directory was generated using the Swagger Online Editor (https://editor.swagger.io/).

-Code in the `nodejs-server-server/fluxImplementation` directory and the 'nodesjs-server-server/dataacces" directory are files used specifically in the Flux Project, which is a part of the Standard Health Record Collaborative (see https://github.com/standardhealth/flux).
-Make sure to save these 2 directories before re generating the server and copy them back in.
+Code in the `./shr-node-server/fluxImplementation` directory and the './shr-node-server/dataacces" directory are files used specifically in the Flux Project, which is a part of the Standard Health Record Collaborative (see https://github.com/standardhealth/flux)

-Package.json, located in shr-node-server/, was updated to include the following packages.
-Make sure to either save the package.json file before re generating or server or re install the packages:
+Package.json, located in shr-node-server/ includes the below packages needed for es6 to es5 conversion.
+There is another package.json file inside nodejs-server-server that is auto generated
 1. babel-cli
 2. babel-core
 3. babel-plugin-transform-class-properties